COP26 in the final hours of climate negotiations - Up News Info

 The delegation offices at the summit complex are mainly quiet.
 Two of China’s leading negotiators are seen milling about in their office, while not far away a pair of U.S. negotiators walk down the hall with sandwiches.
 All expectations are for a very long night as several major differences around ratcheting up emissions cuts pledges and how to deal with carbon markets and funding for poor countries remain.

-(Reporting by Valerie Volcovici and Jake Spring Editing by David Gregorio, Jan Harvey and Frances Kerry)
+(Reporting by Reuters staff in Glasgow Editing by David Gregorio, Jan Harvey and Frances Kerry)

 Advertisement